jeju5/management/cs/aws/aws_developer.md

     * Lambda trigger source: DynamoDB Stream, Cloudwatch event (DynamoDB Stream is suitable when new data is inserted/updated)
   * Kinesis Adapter is more suitable for handling these streams (than Lambda)
   * capture a time-ordered sequence of all the activity which occurs on your DynamoDB table – e.g. insert, update, delete.

+* DynamoDB Stream & Lambda Integration
+  * In Lambda: Create a trigger in Lambda
+  * To Lambda: Assign AWSLambdaDynamoDBExecutionRole to Lambda (execution role)
+  * all things are done in Lambda side.

 * DynamoDB Streams & StreamSpecification configuration
   * StreamEnabled: boolean